stormchaserroleplaying/stormchaserRPG/Spells/2/Evocation/index.md

 **At Higher Levels.** When you cast this spell using 3 or more mana, the damage increases by 1d8 for each additional point of mana.

+## Branding Smite
+*2nd Level Evocation*<br>
+**Casting Time:** 1 Action<br>
+**Range:** Self<br>
+**Components:** V<br>
+**Duration:** Sustained, up to 1 minute

+The next time you hit a creature with a weapon attack before this spell ends, the weapon gleams with astral radiance as you strike.
+The attack deals an extra 2d6 sacred damage to the target, which becomes visible if it is [invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/), and the target sheds dim light in a 5-foot radius and can’t become [invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) until the spell ends.

+**At Higher Levels.** When you cast this spell using 3 or more mana, the extra damage increases by 1d6 for each additional point of mana.

 ## Consecrate/Desecrate
 *2nd level Evocation*<br>
 **Casting Time:** 2 Actions<br>